Code-Institute-Submissions/the-shamans-cat/README.md

 - #### Shamanic energy healing page

-    * Hero Image with Jumbatron text and CTA – To get attention and keep a consistent feel across all the website pages.
+    * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.

     * Shamanic energy healing - a more detailed look at shamanic healing, with another video embedded from YouTube, with sound off default.

     * The Luminous Energy Field – image and text to give client a better understanding of terms and concepts used.